adobe/aepsdk-react-native/docs/expo.md

 # Integrating the SDK with Expo projects

+We ensure compatibility with the latest stable version of Expo.
+Please make sure you are using the most recent version of Expo to avoid any issues.

 - [Guide for Expo apps](#guide-for-expo-apps)
 - [Guide for Bare React Native apps using Expo modules](#guide-for-bare-react-native-apps-using-expo-modules)